braze-inc/braze-docs/_docs/_hidden/private_betas/multiple_stores.md

 # Shopify multiple store support

-> Connect multiple Shopify stores to a single workspace with our new beta for multiple store support to have a holistic view of your customers across all markets or brands.
+> Connect multiple Shopify stores to a single workspace with our new beta for multiple store support to have a holistic view of your customers across all markets.
 Build and launch automation programs and journeys in a single workspace without duplicating efforts across multiple instances.

 {% alert important %}
 Support for multiple Shopify stores is available in beta, which may contain bugs.
 This feature is subject to change as development continues.